data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 This is simple, powerful, and does what we want.
 It may seem intimating but, as you'll discover this evening, it is deeply logical and eminently within your reach.
 Let us go through each part in turn:

 - `grep 2009 2014-01_JA.tsv` : this tells the machine to look in the spreadsheet 2014-01_JA.tsv for all the lines that contain the string 2009 and to store those in memory.
-The pipe then tells the machine to hold those in memory for the minute as we have something else we want to do
+The pipe then tells the machine to hold those in memory for the minute as we have something else we want to do...
-- `grep INTERNATIONAL` : that is look for the string international in bold for those lines that have 2009 in them.
-The shell is case sensitive by default and I know that in my data most (if not all) occurrences of international in bold will be in a column that lists journal titles.
-Again it holds this subset in memory and
+- `grep INTERNATIONAL` : ...that is look for the capitalised string `international` on those lines that have 2009 in them.
+The shell is case sensitive by default and I know that in my data most (if not all) occurrences of international in caps will be in a column that lists journal titles.
+Again it holds this subset in memory and...
-- `awk -F'\t' '{print $5}'` : moves on to the next bit.
+- `awk -F'\t' '{print $5}'` : ...moves on to the next bit.
 This is the most fiddly of the bits.
-But all it says is that 2014-01_JA.tsv is a tab separated spreadsheet and to print out the 5th column (which is the one I know contains journal titles) of all the lines we've queried down to (those with 2009 in them, and then those with INTERNATIONAL in them) and to hold that in memory
+But all it says is that 2014-01_JA.tsv is a tab separated spreadsheet and to print out to the shell the 5th column (which is the one I know contains journal titles) of all the lines we've queried down to (those with 2009 in them, and then those with INTERNATIONAL in them) and to hold that in memory so that we can then...
-- `sort` : does what is says on the tin, and sorts the data we have left (which should just a single column containing journal titles) holding that sorted list in memory
+- `sort` : ...sort that column. `sort` does what is says on the tin, and sorts the data we have left (which should just a single column containing journal titles) holding that sorted list in memory...
-- `uniq -c` : and then, finally, this bit tells the machine to remove duplicates but as it is doing so count those duplicates and hold that data in memory.
+- `uniq -c` : ... so that we can then, finally, tell the machine to remove duplicates but as it is doing so count those duplicates and hold that data in memory.

 As this is the last bit, the shell then - by default - prints the results to a shell: the number of articles published in 2009 in academic journals whose title contains the word 'International', with counts separated by journal.
 This last bit I have added in as, as we can see, we have a few false positives.
 We'd have to go back to our data to find out why, but this is a very good start: from 500,000 lines of journal article metadata to a few numbers and names in a small line of code.